Middleton, Greater Manchester: Old Boar's Head Inn

 Situated below the parish church, on Long Street, this was originally a coaching inn on the road between Chester and York.
 It is said to date from at least 1632 and parts of it date back to the 1500s.

+Warwick Mill

+This building is situated on Oldham Road, opposite the Middleton office of the Greater Manchester Police.
+Warwick Mill was a cotton mill built in 1907, with 5 machine floors within.
+It is a Grade II listed building and currently sits derelict, although plans have been made to convert the building several times, none of which have been carried out.

+Lodge Mill

+Lodge Mill is reputedly Middleton's oldest surviving mill.
+Situated opposite to the old substation, the building dates back to 1839, and was a silk and cotton mill.
+A fire on December 30th, 2021 damaged the back mill.
+Damage was also caused to the front mill when, during demolition of the back mill, the back of the engine house for the front mill was accidentally demolished.
+The front mill is currently occupied by a local ice cream parlour.

 Sport

 Middleton is host to many local sports clubs, including Middleton Cricket Club who are currently playing in the Lancashire League (cricket).
 Four golf clubs are within easy reach of the town centre: North Manchester Golf Glub, The Manchester Golf Club (at Slattocks), Heaton Park Golf Club and Blackley Golf Club.

 In January 2009, Middleton saw the opening of a new £13 million sports and leisure venue in the town centre.
 The Middleton Arena is a joint venture by Rochdale Metropolitan Borough Council and supermarket chain Tesco.
-The facility has replaced the old Middleton Civic Centre and Middleton Leisure Centre, allowing the site currently occupied by these buildings to be cleared for further development into a supermarket.
+The facility has replaced the old Middleton Civic Centre and Middleton Leisure Centre, allowing the site formerly occupied by these buildings to be cleared for further development into a supermarket.
+Said development resulted in the opening of a large Tesco Extra supermarket on July 6th, 2013.

 Middleton is also home to Rochdale Triathlon Club.
 Weekly coached swimming sessions are currently held at Middleton Arena, Tuesday 7-8pm and Thursday 9-10pm.
+The Hopwood Hall College offers a gym to both its students and members of the general public.